-- The .NET interface has the same number of inputs and outputs as the MATLAB function. - You are deploying one MATLAB function, therefore you define one corresponding .NET method in your C# code. - Both MATLAB function and .NET interface process the same types: input type int and the output type two-dimensional double. - You specify the name of your deployable archive (magic, which resides in your auto_deploy folder) in your URL, when you call CreateProxy ("http://localhost:9910/magic").
+- The .NET interface has the same number of inputs and outputs as the MATLAB function. - Since you are deploying one MATLAB function on the server, you define one corresponding .NET method in your C# code. - Both the MATLAB function and the .NET interface process the same data types-input type int and output type 2-D double. - In your C# client program, use the interface Magic to specify the type of the proxy object reference in the CreateProxy method.
+The CreateProxy method requires the URL to the deployable archive that contains the mymagic function (http://localhost:9910/ mymagic\deployed) as an input argument.

-Write, Build, and Run the .NET Application
+Write, Build, and Run .NET Application